obinexus/services/chekwu/A Comprehensive Framework for Transforming Insect Biomass into Nutritional and Economic Security in Africa.md

 - Documentation of indigenous fermentation knowledge
 - Respect for cultural taboos around insect consumption
 - Ceremony and ritual integration for community adoption

+**Cultural Fit Test Protocol**:
+Obinexus employs a comprehensive Cultural Fit Test prior to entering new regions, using local ethnographic consultants to guide implementation strategy and avoid socioreligious violations.
+This includes:
+- 3-month ethnographic assessment period
+- Identification of local insect taboos and symbolic meanings
+- Mapping of existing fermentation traditions
+- Religious leader consultation and approval process
+- Customization of product names and marketing to align with local values
+- Establishment of "no-go zones" where cultural resistance is insurmountable

 ### 9.2 Gender Equity Measures